Agrologists Manitoba expects registrants will practice ethically and competently.

 - Not share confidential information without authorization

-- A former Manitoba Agrologist whose membership was valid within two years of the date of the complaint
+- Agrologist (formerly registered in Manitoba) whose license was valid within two years of the date of the complaint

 Agrologists Manitoba takes all complaints seriously and will review each complaint to determine if an investigation is required.
 In some cases, a decision will be made not to investigate a complaint.
 A complaint may also be referred to another agency.